Grindrod Garlic Festival Prices Extended: Heirloom Bulb Blowout

 Heirloom Treasures: Cultivating a Legacy of Rare Seeds for Tomorrow’s Food Security

-This collection of heirloom seed, tubers, and bulbs is from my own garden, and I grow them using open-pollinated seed.
+This collection of heirloom seeds, sunchokes, potatoes, and bulbs is from my own garden, and I grow them using open-pollinated seed or tubers/ bulbs.
 I prioritize saving rare and endangered genetic material.
 As, I believe that preserving our biodiversity for future generations is the most important contribution I can make during my time on Earth.
-Due the Grand Solar Minimum, I have focused on collecting short-season heirloom seed varieties to ensure food security in the future.
+Due the Grand Solar Minimum, I have focused on collecting short-season heirloom seed varieties for Canada to ensure food security in the future.

 These are seeds that have never undergone treatment with chemicals, fungicides, or pesticides.
 They are guaranteed to be free from any such substances.